 $ systemctl restart docker

-About Clear Linux Project for Intel Architecture
+About Clear Linux* Project

-The Clear Linux Project for Intel Architecture is a distribution built for various cloud use cases in order to showcase the best of Intel Architecture technology, from low-level kernel features to complex applications that span across the entire OS stack.
+The Clear Linux* Project is a distribution built for various cloud use cases in order to showcase the best of Intel Architecture technology, from low-level kernel features to complex applications that span across the entire OS stack.
 We're putting emphasis on power and performance optimizations throughout the operating system as a whole.

 About Clear Containers